umbraco/UmbracoDocs/10/umbraco-deploy/getting-started/cicd-pipeline/ci-cd-github-actions.md

 You can now start creating content on the local machine.
 Once you create something like a Document Type, the changes will get picked up in Git.

-When you're done making changes, commit them and deploy them to Github.
+When you're done making changes, commit them and deploy them to GitHub.
 The build server will run and extract the changes into the website in Azure.

 This will only deploy the schema data for our local site to your website.